 Congressman Connolly is a senior member of the House Foreign Affairs Committee and previously spent 10 years as a staff member working on the U.S. Senate Foreign Relations Committee.
-He believes that while a strong military is a vital tool in our security toolbox, we cannot ignore the increasingly important role diplomacy and development play in meeting our most pressing security challenges and demonstrating American leadership in global affairs.
+He believes that while a strong military is a vital tool in our security toolbox, we cannot ignore the increasingly important role diplomacy and development play in meeting our most pressing security challenges and in demonstrating American leadership in global affairs.

 U.S. foreign assistance programs work to end extreme poverty and build democratic societies abroad.
 These efforts are fundamental safeguards against the development of instability and security threats overseas.
 Congressman Connolly introduced and passed the Foreign Aid Transparency and Accountability Act, which directs the President to establish monitoring and evaluation guidelines for U.S. development and economic assistance programs.
 He has also introduced the Global Partnerships Act, which would provide a comprehensive reauthorization of U.S. foreign aid programs for the first time since 1985.